An attack on a judge's family is putting judicial security center stage

 In 2005, Lefkow urged Congress to use some of the $12 million in funding for the U.S. Marshals Service to improve home security for judges.

 Fifteen years later, officials and judges are again asking for greater protections, as it has become easier than ever to find personal information online.

 In September, the federal judiciary asked the House and Senate Appropriations committees to fund three security upgrades.
-That includes an additional $7.2 million to install security systems at judges’ homes, and $2 million to make sure the systems are kept up to date.
+That includes an additional $7.2 million to install security systems at judges’ homes, and $2 million each year to make sure the systems are kept up to date.

 “The existing government-funded alarm systems are badly outdated, lacking any video capabilities to identify who is on a judge’s property,” the U.S. courts said.

 The judiciary wants to hire 1,000 new deputy U.S. Marshals and appropriate $267 million in funding to upgrade security cameras at 650 courthouses and federal buildings.
 It proposed legislation to shield judges’ personal identifying information online and give judges the power to redact financial disclosure reports.